bamlab/react-native-testing/src/utils/tests/documentation.md

 });
 ```

-### touchable-opacity
+### Disabled button

-If you want to test that a press on a disabled button do not trigger a callback, it's not supported by react-native-testing-library which will call the callback.
-The issue is [here](https://github.com/callstack/react-native-testing-library/issues/28).
+Unfortunately, it is not possible for now to test that a disabled button does not call its onClick prop.
+There is an issue for it [here](https://github.com/callstack/react-native-testing-library/issues/28).

-The best way to test this, is to check that the disabled property exists on the Touchable.
+For now, one of the best way to test it is to check the value of the disabled property on your Button component.
+Another way would be to mock the component TouchableOpacity to ask it not to call onClick if its prop disbaled is set to true.
+However that would kinda be like rewriting react native and not really testing the code executed when your real user tries to click on a disabled button.
+That's why we think it's better just to check the disabled prop.

 ### Scroll View